 Anti-inflammatory.
 Helps speed the healing of wounds, bruises, varicose veins, sunburns, bee stings and mild burns.

-Sedative, astringent and anti-depressant (taken internally as a capsule or tincture for depression.)
+Considered sedative, astringent and anti-depressant (taken internally as a capsule or tincture for depression.)

 Often used as a breast massage oil after cancer radiation treatments.